simeononsecurity/simeononsecurity.ch/content/guides/windows-system-info-management-guide/index.en.md

 shutdown /s /f /t 0
 ```

-Should you wish to **restart** the computer after a specific period, utilize the following command:
+Should you wish to **restart** the computer after a specific period, use the following command:

 ```bash
 shutdown /r /f /t <time_in_seconds>